 1) What is high volume email marketing?

-High volume email marketing means exactly what it sounds like - sending a very high number of emails, usually to your full list at one go.
+High volume email marketing means exactly what it sounds like - the process of sending a very high number of emails (also known as mass emails) usually to your full list at one go.

 2) What are the main challenges in high volume email marketing?

 The main challenges to high volume email marketing are deliverability, relevance, and personalization.

 3) What are the characteristics of high volume email marketing?

 The main characteristics of high volume email marketing are:

 1. Email is sent only to legit subscribers (opt-in list).